teholm/amazon-guardduty-hands-on/docs/scenario2/index.md

 ## Questions

-!!! info "Which data source did GuardDuty use to identity this threat?"
+!!! question "Which data source did GuardDuty use to identity this threat?"

-!!! info "What permissions did the user have?"
+!!! question "What permissions did the user have?"

-!!! info "Why would the security team decide against setting up an automated remediation?"
+!!! question "Why would the security team decide against setting up an automated remediation?"